Damian-Niklasinski/To-Do-List-React/README.md

 ## How to use?

-1. Type a new task in input.
+1. Type a new task in the input.
 2. Click "Dodaj zadanie".
 3. If you have completed the task, click the green button.
-4. If you have not completed the task, click the red button.
+4. If you havent not completed the task, click the red button.